February Full Moon: Spiritual Meaning and Rituals for the Snow Moon

 Why Is February’s Moon Called the Snow Moon?

-Because February is a shorter month, sometimes it doesn’t have a Full moon at all.
-When that happens, it’s called a Black Moon.
+Because February is the shortest month, it occasionally skips a Full Moon altogether.
+When that happens, it’s known as a Black Moon.

 Other names for the February Moon include: